Former USS Mason Command Master Chief facing court-martial commits suicide

 CHESAPEAKE, Va. – Former USS Mason Command Master Chief Ronald K. Shasky was found dead in his home on January 31, according to police.

-An investigation into the Sailor’s death is in progress but police say Shasky, who was fire last spring due to misconduct, committed suicide.
+An investigation into the Sailor’s death is in progress but police say Shasky, who was fired last spring due to alleged misconduct, committed suicide.

 “Our thoughts and prayers go out to the Sailor’s family, friends and shipmates,” Lt.
 Commander Courtney Hillson said.